hayfield/alfred-google-music-controls/README.md

 The commands are for Google Music running in Chrome.

+### Obtaining

+The latest built workflow can be obtained from the [releases](https://github.com/hayfield/alfred-google-music-controls/releases) page.

 ### Commands

 All commands use the `gm` keyword.
 Available commands are: